marcprux/MemoZ/README.md

 If you're running an Xcode project:

   1. select `File` -> `Swift packages` -> `Add Package Dependency...`,
-  2. add this repo's git file `git@github.com:marcprux/MicroMemo.git`
+  2. add this repo's git file `git@github.com:marcprux/MemoZ.git`
   3. use `master` or pin the appropriate version
-  4. add `import MicroMemo`
+  4. add `import MemoZ`

 ## Error Handling

-MicroMemo uses the keyPath as a key for the memoization cache, and as such, need to be performed with calculated properties (which can be implemented via extensions).
+MemoZ uses the keyPath as a key for the memoization cache, and as such, need to be performed with calculated properties (which can be implemented via extensions).
 Property accessors cannot throw errors, but error handling can be accomplished using the `Result` type.
 For example:

 ```swift
 extension BidirectionalCollection {